1. Overview of the IMF as a Financial Institution

 - Published Date:

-The International Monetary Fund was founded in December 1945 near the end of World War II.
+The International Monetary Fund was founded some 70 years ago near the end of World War II.
 The founders aimed to build a framework for economic cooperation that would forestall the kinds of economic policies that contributed to the Great Depression of the 1930s and the global conflict that ensued.
-The world has changed dramatically since 1945, bringing extensive prosperity to many countries and lifting millions out of poverty.
-The IMF has evolved as well, but in many ways its main purpose—to support the global public good of financial stability and prosperity—remains the same as when the organization was established.
+The world has changed dramatically since 1944, bringing extensive prosperity to many countries and lifting millions out of poverty.
+The IMF has evolved as well, but in many ways its main purpose—to support the global public good of financial stability and prosperity—remains the same today as when the organization was established.

 More specifically, the IMF continues to serve a number of critical international functions, including to provide a forum for cooperation on international monetary issues; facilitate the growth of international trade, thus promoting job creation, economic growth, and poverty reduction; promote exchange rate stability and an open system of international payments; and lend countries foreign exchange when needed, on a temporary basis and under adequate safeguards, to help them address balance of payments problems.
 Marked by massive movements of capital and shifts in comparative advantage, globalization has affected IMF member countries’ policy choices in many areas.
 Helping its members benefit from globalization, while avoiding potential pitfalls, is an important task for the IMF.